Gary Hocking

-was a Rhodesian former professional motorcycle road and car racer.
+was a Rhodesian professional motorcycle road and car racer.
 He competed in the FIM Grand Prix motorcycle racing world championships from 1958 to 1962, most prominently as a member of the MV Agusta factory racing team where he won the 350cc and 500cc world championships.

 Early life

 Hocking was born in Caerleon, near Newport, Monmouthshire, in south-east Wales, but grew up in Southern Rhodesia (renamed Zimbabwe in 1980) where he attended Gifford High School.
 As a teenager, he began racing motorcycles on grass tracks.
 Before long, he had moved on to road racing circuits.

 Motorcycle racing

-He left Rhodesia to compete in Europe in 1958 and made an immediate impact, finishing 3rd behind the works MV Agustas at the Nürburgring.
+Hocking left Rhodesia to compete in Europe in 1958 and made an immediate impact, finishing third behind the works MV Agustas at the Nürburgring.
 He was sponsored by Manchester tuner/dealer Reg Dearden, who provided him with new 350 and 500 cc Manx Norton racing motorcycles.
 He spent the winter of 1958/1959 with the Costain family at their home in Castletown on the Isle of Man, learning the Mountain Course with George 'Sparrow' Costain, an established rider for the Dearden team, who had won the Senior Manx Grand Prix on a 500 Dearden-tuned Manx in 1954.
 In the Junior TT of 1959 Hocking finished 12th from 22nd on the grid.

 Hocking in action during the 1961 500cc Dutch TT.

 In 1959, Hocking was offered a ride by the East German MZ factory and finished second in the 250cc championship.
 During practice for the 1959 Junior TT, his 350 Manx Norton, and the machines of teammates Terry Shepherd and John Hartle, were fitted with the top-secret works 350 cc Desmodromic engine, but they ran standard engines for the actual race.
-MV Agusta offered Hocking full factory support for the 1960 season and he repaid their confidence by finishing 2nd in the 125 cc, 250 cc and 350 cc classes.
+MV Agusta offered Hocking full factory support for the 1960 season and he repaid their confidence by finishing second in the 125 cc, 250 cc and 350 cc classes.

 Following the retirement from motorcycle racing by defending champion, John Surtees in 1961, Hocking became MV Agusta's top rider and went on to claim dual World Championships in the 350 cc and 500 cc classes, in a dominant manner against little factory mounted opposition.